 How Does Data-Driven Stack Up?

-A Google study showed that data-driven attribution helped marketers grow conversions by 30% to 60% while reducing cost-per-conversion rates by 20% to 30% after adding data-driven attribution to its AdWords product.
+A Google study showed that data-driven attribution helped marketers grow conversions by 30% to 60% while reducing cost-per-conversion rates by 20% to 30% after adding this model to its AdWords product.
 This number increases as you expand your toolset to include platforms, like AdRoll, that can manage omnichannel marketing efforts in one integrated view.

 While other attribution models use basic analytics data, they only provide a template and often fail to account for important steps in the marketing funnel.
-With data-driven attribution, marketing teams can precisely map their unique attribution model based on real customers’ historical information.
+With data-focused attribution, marketing teams can precisely map their unique attribution touchpoints based on real customers’ historical information.
 This helps to ensure that the correct level of credit is assigned to each touchpoint.

-What Do I Need to Know Before Implementing a Data-Driven Attribution Model?
+What Do I Need to Know Before Implementing Data-Driven Attribution?